craigerskine/goblingang.rocks/_design/lore-tracks.md

 ## 🎳 2.
 Bowling for Blood

-**Story:** Blorbo Thumpgut receives a vision from the Great Rolling One: the time of ritual combat has come.
+**Story:** Thumpgut receives a vision from the Great Rolling One: the time of ritual combat has come.
 Blood must be spilled upon the sacred lanes to awaken forgotten power.
 The goblins challenge rival tribes in gruesome, bowling-based duels.
 Pins are teeth.
 Balls are relics.
 Heads roll.

 **Musical Idea:**